1

 BMS data must integrate with higher-level systems such as inverter controls, microgrid controllers (MGC), EMS, and SCADA.

-- SOC, SOH, temperature, voltage reporting
+- SOC, SOH, temperature, and voltage reporting

-- Alarms and fault flags
+- Alarm and fault flag visibility

 - Power limits & availability status